Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Experiments

 \section{Experiments}

-The method was evaluated in simulated as well as real-world experiments.
-First, we introduce three evaluation metrics in Section \ref{ss:eval}, and then describe datasets and results in Sections \ref{ss:datasets} and \ref{sec:results}, respectively.
-More figures of the results are available in the Supplementary Materials.
+CALICO was evaluated in simulated and real-world experiments.
+First, we describe experimental details in Section \ref{sec:data_acqusition}, introduce three evaluation metrics in Section \ref{ss:eval}, and then describe datasets and results in Sections \ref{ss:datasets} and \ref{sec:results}, respectively.
 We use the implementation of the Levenberg-Marquardt method found in the software package Ceres \cite{ceres-solver}.
-The results shown in this paper were generated on a workstation with one 8-core 3.20GHz processor.
+The results shown in this paper were generated on a workstation with one 12-core 2.70GHz processor.
 OpenCV \cite{bradski_opencv_2000} was used to compute the camera calibration parameters.

+The parameter, $r_{ae}$, indicating the proportion of variables included in subsequent runs of algebraic error minimization (Eq. \ref{eq:generic-algebraic-error-cost}) was set to 0.2 for all datasets.
+The parameter indicating the proportion of variables included in subsequent runs of the reprojection error minimization, $r_{rp}$ was set to 0.5 for all datasets (Eq. \ref{eq:reprojection error}).